 Be sure to click through for the full article, and register for IndieReCon when it rolls around next year!

-7 Worst Mistakes Indie Authors Make by Joanna Penn
+The 7 Worst Mistakes Indie Authors Make, according to Joanna Penn

 To be an independent author means taking your book project seriously.
 But most of us haven’t been in publishing for our whole careers, so it’s inevitable that we make mistakes along the way.

 Mistakes aren’t bad either.
 They are the human way to improve and learn.
 But it helps if we can help each other!